 1982, Fowle continued art studies at Parsons School of Design/Adelphi University, NY.
 (Focus of study: Illustration)

 Fowle exhibited original works of art in scores of prestigious exhibitions nationally and internationally and provided summer internships for St. Lawrence University Fine Arts students in her private studio.

 * South Carolina Educational Television SCETV featured Fowle on the documentary series Palmetto Places on PBS.

 * 1995 the South Carolina Arts Commission approved Fowle to teach Visual Arts in schools as a Teaching Artist and Artist-in-Residence.

-* 1995-present the American Ceramics Society/Ceramics Monthly Magazine has featured Fowle’s sculptures in their publications numerous times.
+* The American Ceramics Society/Ceramics Monthly Magazine has featured Fowle’s sculptures in their publications numerous times.

 Fowle is Art in the Interim Instructor at the SC Governor's School for Science & Mathematics

 *Jim Hunter/UMI Publications published Fowle’s “Pole-Cat” sculptures in a book on the history of NASCAR Darlington Raceway-50th Anniversary.